Few of us look forward to the Big Five-O — but perhaps we should.

 So, instead of sitting around wondering when all those wrinkles arrived — or where all that hair went — take advantage of the following types of price breaks you can enjoy after turning 50.

 Remember: You’ve earned ’em.

 1. Dining discounts

-With age comes the ability to appreciate a fine meal.
-And you can save all over town as a card-carrying member of AARP.
+You can save while dining all over town as a card-carrying member of AMAC or especially AARP.

 AMAC members enjoy discounts at a few chains.